MQuy/plagiarism/README.md

 # Plagiarism

-Search for plagiarism and check the duplication of your content by search engines, free and paid services.
+Search for plagiarism and check the duplication of your content from Bing, Google, Yahoo and DuckDuckGo.

 ## Installation